We follow the CDC's physical distancing and safety guidelines with Covid-19 and continue to monitor and/or change our protocols as necessary.

 Possible symptoms of Covid-19 are closely monitored and staff or clients exhibiting symptoms will not attend therapy until they have been seen by a doctor, received a negative Covid-19 test, or are no longer exhibiting symptoms.

-We have implemented several changes since Covid-19 in order to keep everyone safe*:
+We have implemented several changes since Covid-19 to keep everyone safe*:

 *While we are doing everything possible to avoid the spread of illness, we cannot guarantee illness won't happen.*

-We request that those families who have children participating in ABA therapy with us to be mindful of what they are doing away from therapy.
-Many of our clients under 3 years of age do not wear masks regularly and we want to avoid the spread of illness between the learners.
-Therefore, if you are traveling or participating in a large group social event, we may request your child get a covid test prior to returning to therapy.
+We request that those families who have children participating in ABA therapy with us be mindful of what they are doing away from therapy.
+Many of our clients under 3 years of age do not wear masks regularly and we want to avoid the spread of illness among the learners.
+Therefore, if you are traveling or participating in a large group social event, we may request your child get a covid test before returning to therapy.

-A client’s therapy session must be canceled if the client or therapist exhibits any of the following symptoms within 24 hours prior to the session.
+A client’s therapy session must be canceled if the client or therapist exhibits any of the following symptoms within 24 hours before the session.